DataDog/go-profiler-notes/guide/README.md

 - ⚠ When debugging potential memory leaks, the memory profiler can show you where those allocations were created, but it can't show you which references are keeping them alive.
 A few attempts to solve this problem were made over the years, but none of them work with recent versions of Go.
 If you know about a working tool, please [let me know](https://github.com/DataDog/go-profiler-notes/issues).
 - ⚠ [CPU Profiler Labels](#cpu-profiler-labels) or similar are not supported by the memory profiler.
 It's difficult to add this feature to the current implementation as it could create a memory leak in the internal hash map that holds the memory profiling data.
 - ⚠ Allocations made by cgo C code don't show up in the memory profile.
+- ⚠ Memory profile data may be up to two garbage collection cycles old.
+If you want a more consistent point-in-time snapshot, consider calling `runtime.GC()` before requesting a memory profile. [net/http/pprof](https://pkg.go.dev/net/http/pprof) accepts a `?gc=1` argument for this purpose.
+For more information see the [runtime.MemProfile()](https://pkg.go.dev/runtime#MemProfile) docs, as well as as the comment on `memRecord` in [`mprof.go`](https://github.com/golang/go/blob/master/src/runtime/mprof.go).
 - ⚠️ The maximum number of nested function calls that can be captured in stack traces by the memory profiler is currently [`32`](https://sourcegraph.com/search?q=context:global+repo:github.com/golang/go+file:src/*+maxStack+%3D&patternType=literal), see [CPU Profiler Limitations](#cpu-profiler-limitations) for more information on what happens when you exceed this limit.
+- ⚠️ There is no size limit for the internal hash map that holds the memory profile.
+This means it will grow in size until it covers all allocating code paths in your code base.
+This is not a problem in practice, but might look like a small memory leak if you're observing the memory usage of your process.

 ## ThreadCreate Profiler